 Likewise, you shouldn't expect an extremely rowdy mood in the crowd most of the time, although it can be more or less hectic depending on which beverage locals choose that evening and also, the predominant social class of the people at the fight you attend.
 Buffalo fights can range from sophisticated gatherings that are a practically black tie, to little more than an excuse to get together and drink.

 The Best Time to See Koh Samui Buffalo Fights

 If you're curious about seeing a buffalo fight the next time you visit Koh Samui, the surest bet is to plan your trip around either New Year's Day or Songkran, the Thai New Year.
-This will, of course, result in higher prices on Koh Samui hotels, but if you want to be certain you catch a buffalo fight, you'll have to deal with the extra expenditure.
+This will, of course, result in higher prices on the hotel where make your Koh Samui home, but if you want to be certain you catch a buffalo fight, you'll have to deal with the extra expenditure.